 If the case escalates to incarceration, even more hopelessness and depression will set in, not to mention that putting someone in prison doesn’t alleviate their stress or worries, nor does it improve their finances, mental health, relationship issues, or whatever the trigger(s) toward their attempt were.
 We need to deal with all those things through public health laws, and not criminalisation.
 According to The Premium Time, “the federal government said it had expended N500 billion on its social investment.
 The irony of it all is that not even a dime in such momentous intervention was dedicated to any issue related to mental health.”
 There have been many criticisms of the national budget, and inadequate support of and investment in mental healthcare is yet another shortcoming of our federal government, that we need to demand they improve.

-Though common sense should tell you, before anything else, that criminalising suicide and inadvertently mental health disorders, have proven to be an inefficient, and even dangerous method of suicide prevention.
 Onyemelukwe’s paper shares the detail of who a man attempted suicide after being arrested for killing himself.
-Whilst Lagos State has ammended the Criminal Code Law (the only state to use that right in relation to this law), the state’s courts are tasked with making a hospitalisation order.
-Though this is a progressive step in recognising that people who attempt suicide are in need of medical care, by dragging them to court we are only adding to the trauma with which they’re already burdened.
+Whilst Lagos State has amended the Criminal Code Law (the only state to use that right in relation to this law), the state’s courts are tasked with making a hospitalisation order.
+Though this is a progressive step in recognising that people who attempt suicide are in need of medical care, by dragging them to court, we are only adding to the trauma with which they’re already burdened.
 Criminalisation must be stamped out in all forms for us to truly take a step in the right direction when it comes to looking after our people.

 Next, we must take as a society is to reframe our perspectives.
 Nollywood movies, for example, have a history of portraying “madness” as a punishment for evildoing, which has trickled down into common thought, as the The Federal Neuro Psychiatric Hospital located in Yaba, popularly known as ‘Yaba Left’ is often used as a tactic to scare children into good behaviour, if it’s not serving as the punchline of a joke or particularly descriptive insult.
 Instead of praising the function and existence of such an institution, we have made it the butt of our derision, thereby isolating patients who need our support most of all, and discouraging people with mental illnesses from seeking help for fear that they too will become the rimshot.

 Once our attitudes toward suicide and mental health issues as a whole becomes less mocking, judgemental or even blissfully ignorant, then we can focus on properly educating the population on mental health.
 This isn’t something that Nigeria or Africa alone are struggling with, the world at large is guilty of neglecting mental health issues or treating them with little care.
-Kanye West, whom most people are aware has been diagnosed with bipolar disorder, is very often derided when he is going through a public episode.
-Big Sean in his latest album ‘Detroit 2’ spoke about being taught maths, and science but not how to deal with his anxiety on the Nipsey Hussle-assisted “Deep Reverence”.
+Kanye West, who most people are aware has been diagnosed with Bipolar Disorder, is very often derided when he is going through a public episode.
+Big Sean in his latest album ‘Detroit 2’ spoke about being taught science but not how to deal with his anxiety on the Nipsey Hussle-assisted “Deep Reverence”.

 LVRN – the Atlanta label to which Cruel Santino is signed, as is Summer Walker, who has been very open about her anxiety disorder – have set up a mental health initiative for their artists, in order to ensure that their talent is given the care they need to manoeuvre fame and the mentally challenging stressors of the music industry.
 After contestants leave British summertime TV show, Love Island too, they are linked with a counsellor before the reenter the ‘real world’, their families also are offered counselling.
 This is an initiative Big Brother Naija too should adopt, and instead of the figurehead punishing her for spiralling out of control, Erica’s cry for help should have been taken more seriously and she should have been offered support and care.
 Simply being booted off and shoved back into a society that literally celebrated her loss could prove to be more harmful to her well being than not.